 Memorial Gifts – Memorial gifts honor the memory of someone who has passed on.
 In lieu of sending flowers, you may wish to show sympathy by making a charitable gift.
 You and the honoree’s next-of-kin will receive an acknowledgment card.
 For further information, contact Jake Seifert, Director of Mission Advancement.

 Our Refugee Resettlement office establishes a new, fully-furnished home for each newly arrived refugee.
-The following items are needed to outfit our refugees in their new homes:
+In addition, our Disaster Response and Emergency Assistance programs regularly provide household goods to neighbors in need who have been displaced by natural disasters, house fires, and other unfortunate events.
+The following items are commonly needed by our clients:

 - Furniture: twin, full, and queen beds; kitchen tables and chairs; sofas; coffee and end tables; dressers; desks